zhangjinshui-nerveee/nerveee_old/content/blogs/reading_digest/index.md

 - 店大欺客,客大欺店.
 - If you are nothing without this suit, then you shouldn't have it.
 - There are three topics going up, machine learning, embeded system, power electronics.
 Especially the machine learning in embeded systems.
+- Cells inside a person would update 10% per day, which means you are a brand new yourself every three months.
+So give yourself a new journey.

+## Summary of 2021 second half
+Research, life.

+Such a mess for my research this year.
+I though I was hard-working and smart.
+Neigther is true.
+I keep failing my goals everyday.
+It feels like everything is out of control.
+I didn't feel good using LabVIEW at first (but now I love it).
+I disrespected Reza's design, which is actually suitable for this project.
+What's worse, I didn't come up with a better solution but I deeply refused to use current design.
+So this gives me nothing finally.

+Of course I could blame something else.
+The low efficiency of the campus system, and .... and ...
+And what?
+Nothing else could be blamed.
+And even if there is any, you can always find something to blame for your failure yesterday, but nothing but yourself can be responsible for your tomorrow.
+So the key is always in your hand.

+For my life, I suffered two weeks just before this blog.
+The reason should be the too long time sitting in front of the screen.
+Besides that, i think everything is fine.
+I do have time for gym.
+And I feel lucky that the time is pretty flexible.

+All right, too much emotions.
+What can I take from 2021 to 2022 after all?

+I do need a better way to manage my time.
+Being with other people would be a great idea.
+So go to the library, the ece building, the leasing office, anywhere people show you that they are going to beat you and eliminate you.
+Also, keep updating your to do list on your website.
+Make it natural.
+> More specifically, as a phd, you should wake up at 7am and go to sleep before 12pm.
+Here is how I would assign my time and energy.
+- In the morning, learn stuff.
+Do your homework.
+Think and plan your project.
+- Have a lunch in the hospital.
+Have an one hour break, talk with someone.
+- In the afternoon (before 4pm), do experiment.
+Stick to the list made in the morning.
+- Then go back to you apartment, and go to gym.
+- Night, with your laptop and manjaro, machine learning and blogs!

+Learn more, in class.
+Learning is easy when by yourself, but not efficient.
+So if you want to learn something, enroll a class.
+Otherwise, learn it when you need it.
+And of course, the most important thing in learning would be output.
+For a class, you will have to submit the homework or project.
+For the project, you must know how to use it.
+But sometimes you don't know why it works.
+That's why you pay for your website.
+Use it.
+Post blogs, high-quality blogs on your website.

+Handy tool helps you alot.
+In the lab, use windows and PC tower to develop program.
+Design PCB.
+Do simulation maybe.
+Outside the lab, manjaro / linux to learn and use machine learning for medical power electronics.

+### Here are some rules.
+- Cell phones always in the backpack.
+- No phone before sleeping.
+- Don't play games in the Lab.